vtex-apps/product-summary/docs/ProductSummaryBrand.md

 > ⚠️
 >
-> The Product Summary Brand block has been deprecated in favor of the [Product Brand](https://developers.vtex.com/vtex-developer-docs/docs/vtex-store-components-productbrand) from the app `vtex.store-components`.
-Although support for this block is still granted, we strongly recommend you to update your store theme with the Product Brand block in order to keep up with the component's evolution.
+> The Product Summary Brand block has been deprecated in favor of the [Product Brand](https://developers.vtex.com/vtex-developer-docs/docs/vtex-store-components-productbrand) app from the [Store Components](https://developers.vtex.com/vtex-developer-docs/docs/store-components) collection.
+Although support for this block is still granted, we strongly recommend updating your store theme with the Product Brand block.

 Product Summary Brand is a block exported by the [Product Summary app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary) responsible for rendering the brand of the product.